turbot/guardrails-samples/baselines/README.md

 # Baselines

-Turbot Baselines provide best-practice configurations and examples for setting Turbot policies.
-Baselines are implemented with [Terraform](https://www.terraform.io), allowing you to manage and provision Turbot with a repeatable, idempotent, versioned infrastructure-as-code approach.
+Turbot Guardrails Baselines provide best-practice configurations and examples for setting Turbot Guardrails policies.
+Baselines are implemented with [Terraform](https://www.terraform.io), allowing you to manage and provision Turbot Guardrails with a repeatable, idempotent, versioned infrastructure-as-code approach.

 ## Current Baselines